mcmonkeyprojects/Sentinel/README.md

 Created by mcmonkey4eva on behalf of the Citizens and Denizen teams.

+- **IMPORTANT:**
-**IMPORTANT:** NPC's won't do melee damage?
+- NPC's won't do melee damage?
 In your config.yml file, toggle the setting that says "workaround damage" to true, and restart your server!
+- NPC's won't do ranged damaged, or protection plugins causing problems?
+In your config.yml file, toggle the setting that says "enforce damage" to true, and restart your server!

 ### Usage